 Now, he’s losing his franchise because of the e-mail.

-Levenson, who serves as managing partner and is the team’s representative on the NBA Board of Governors, announced in a statement Sunday that he will sell his controlling stake in the team after an “e-mail two years ago that was inappropriate and offensive.”
+In his announcement Sunday, Levenson said he will sell his controlling stake in the team after an “email two years ago that was inappropriate and offensive.”

 A man answering the phone at his Maryland home told CNN that Levenson was not taking any phone calls.

 In focusing on low attendance at Hawks games and the need to boost season-ticket sales and corporate sponsors, Levenson said in his statement, he had spoken with executives about diversifying the fan base and including more suburban whites.
 During those discussions, “I shared my thoughts on why our efforts to bridge Atlanta’s racial sports divide seemed to be failing,” he wrote.